wezoalves/wp-api-custom/README.md

 - REST API endpoint to list "Recipes" CPT entries filtered based on selected sites and categories.
 - Endpoint protection using WordPress application passwords.
 - Supports filtering by multiple categories with `AND` or `OR` relation.
+- Supports pagination to control the number of results returned.

 ## Requirements